billsix/cprogrammingbook/doc/01-Intro.rst

 it gives a result that is truncated towards zero.
 For example, 5/2 gives 2, 5/3 gives 1.
 The remainder operator is the way to get the truncated remainder.
 5%2 gives 1, 5%3 gives 2.
-The signs of the remainder and quotient depend on the divisor and dividend in a way that is defined in the Standard and shown in Chapter 2.
+The signs of the remainder and quotient depend on the divisor and dividend in a way that is defined in the Standard and shown in :ref:`variables`.

 An example performing input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~